dmisino/crypto_keygen/README.md

 Using numbers as letters, you could use the following letters when creating a vanity word or phrase: abcdefois (o,i and s represented by 0, 1 and 5 respectively).
 Find words containing specific letters in English, French, German or Spanish: https://www.dcode.fr/words-containing

-### Chance of getting an address collision

-The odds of generating an address, and having that address match another specific address are ridiculously small.

-For BTC: 1 in 2^160

-For ETH: 1 in 2^256

-Even if for example, you had a list of 1 million BTC addresses you were trying to find, and you managed to generate 1 trillion addresses per day to check for a match.
-And say you did that every day for 50 years.
-What would the odds be of ever finding the private keys for one of your target addresses?
-The math gets a little messy, but the answer in short is zero.
-From any practical standpoint, the odds are still effectively zero.

 ### ETH addresses

 An ethereum address is "0x" + exactly 40 characters.
-Try to discover the private key for these addresses:
+If you want to try and find the private key for a specific address, consider these addresses:

 0x3141592653589793238462643383279502884197

 0x1618033988749894848204586834365638117720

-Those addresses would be perfect representations of Pi and The Golden Ratio, and might be the ultimate vanity addresses.
-The chances of ANYONE ever finding those, without some encryption breaking advance in technology, are still basically zero.
+Those would be perfect representations of Pi and The Golden Ratio, and might be the ultimate vanity addresses.
+Of course, the chances of ANYONE ever finding those, without some encryption breaking advance in technology, are still basically zero.

 ### BTC addresses

-Download a text file with all BTC addresses that have any balance (over 47 million addresses currently): http://addresses.loyce.club/
+Download a text file with all BTC addresses that have any balance (over 47 million addresses as of July 2023): http://addresses.loyce.club/